No Fuss Business Trip Packing List (2020):

 ☑ Cedar / poplar shoe tree - Not a must have but works well to retain the shape of your shoes.

-☑ Shoe horn - Nifty tool for slipping into your shoes easily, we like this portable and affordable brand!
+☑ Shoe horn - Nifty tool for slipping into your shoes without damaging its form.

 ☑ Tide pens / cleaning wipes - When you don’t have time to wash your clothes, you can use a Tide pen for removing unsightly stains.